Skip to main content

 Growth Hormone, IGF-1, and Cellular Fluid

-The (GH) and Insulin-like Growth Factor 1 (IGF-1) axis also significantly impacts fluid distribution.
+The growth hormone (GH) and Insulin-like Growth Factor 1 (IGF-1) axis also significantly impacts fluid distribution.
 GH administration is well-documented to cause fluid retention, primarily by expanding extracellular water volume.
 This effect is often considered a physiological normalization in GH-deficient patients, who typically have reduced total body water.
 The mechanisms involve direct renal actions of GH, increasing sodium pump activity in renal tubules, and indirect effects through the activation of the renin-angiotensin system.

 Studies have shown that GH can acutely activate the renin-angiotensin system, contributing to sodium retention.
 However, the long-term effects may involve homeostatic adaptation, suggesting that the direct renal effects of GH become more prominent over time.
 The interaction between GH and atrial natriuretic factor (ANF), a hormone that promotes sodium excretion, also plays a role, with GH administration potentially reducing ANF levels, thereby contributing to fluid retention.